lielca/MoveoCodingTask/README.md

 - Client: Netlify
   - [Link to Client Deployment](https://moveotasklielcaspi.netlify.app/)

-Link to Client Deployment
-Features
+## Features
-Lobby Page
+### Lobby Page
-The lobby page doesn't require authentication.
-It displays a title "Choose Code Block" and a list of at least 4 code block items.
+Shows a list of 4 code block items: "Async Case", "Promise Example", "Event Handling" and "Callback Function".
-Each item represents a code block with a unique title (e.g., "Async Case").
 Clicking on an item takes the user to the corresponding code block page.

+## Use Case: Async Case
+In this use case, both the mentor and the student will explore an example code block titled "Async Case."
+The mentor will view the highlighted code, while the student will interact with a textarea to modify the provided solution.

-Code Block Page
+### Code Block Details
-Both mentor and student users enter this page.
-The first user to open the code block page is considered the mentor; subsequent users are students.
+- Title: Async Case
+- Code:
+javascript
+Copy code
+const fetchData = async () => {
+  console.log("Fetching data...");

+}
+### Mentor's View
-The mentor sees the chosen code block in read-only mode.
+The mentor, having chosen the "Async Case," will enter the code block page and see the provided code in read-only mode.
+Syntax highlighting will be applied for a better understanding.

-Students can view and modify the code block in real-time.
-Code changes are synchronized using Socket.io for real-time collaboration.
-Syntax highlighting is implemented using Highlight.js, supporting JavaScript code only.
-Code Block Data Structure
-Code blocks are created manually, and no external API or UI is used.
-Each code block has the following fields:
-title: The title of the code block.
-code: A string representing JavaScript code.
+### Student's View
+The student, selecting the "Async Case," will enter the code block page and find a textarea pre-populated with the provided solution.
+The student has the ability to modify the code in real-time, and any changes will be immediately visible to both the student and the mentor, fostering an interactive learning experience.